-- 1. The courseof study shall extend over a period of four years as an integrated course in Language and Social Science, Education, Work Experience, General Hindi/General English and Environmental Education and Sustainable Development leading to the composite degree of B.A.
+- The course of study shall extend over a period of four years as an integrated course in Language and Social Science, Education, Work Experience, General Hindi/General English and Environmental Education and Sustainable Development leading to the composite degree of B.A.
 B.Ed.
 Regional Institute of Shri J.J.T.
-University, Chudela is catering to the needs of northern states U.T.
-Chandigarh, Delhi, Haryana, Himachal Pradesh, Jammu & Kashmir, Punjab, Rajasthan, Uttarakhand, and Uttar Pradesh. - 2.
-Candidates who have passed Senior Secondary 10 +2 examination or any other examination recognized as equivalent thereto by the Shri J.J.T.
+University, Chudela is catering to the needs of northern states - U.T.
+Chandigarh, Delhi, Haryana, Himachal Pradesh, Jammu & Kashmir, Punjab, Rajasthan, Uttarakhand, and Uttar Pradesh. - Candidates who have passed Senior Secondary 10 +2 examination or any other examination recognized as equivalent thereto by the Shri J.J.T.
 University, Chudela with at least 50% marks in the aggregate are eligible for admission to the course. - 3.
 The reservation and relaxation in marks for SC/ST/OBC/PWD and other category shall be as per the rules of the Central Government/State Government whichever is applicable. - 4.
 The Institute will regulate admission through selection on the basis of marks in the qualifying examination and/or in the entrance examination or any other selection process as per the policy of the NCERT and the University and in accordance with the state quota as decided by the Institute. - 5.
 Candidate will be eligible for admission in B.A.
 B.Ed. if she/he has qualified qualifying examination with appropriate merit.
-It is also essential for the candidate to opt only one language either Hindi or English or Urdu and two Social Science's subjects from among four Social Science subjects taught i.e., History, Geography, Economics and Pol.Science. - 6.
-Out of the total number of seats available for a State, the r e s e r v a t i o n will be made as per the NCERT's/ Government of India's rule in force from time to time.
+It is also essential for the candidate to opt only one language either Hindi or English or Urdu and two Social Science's subjects from among four Social Science subjects taught i.e., History, Geography, Economics and Political Science. - 6.
+Out of the total number of seats available for a State in each group, the reservation will be made as per the NCERT's/ Government of India's rule in force from time to time.